Learning Multiple Tasks with Multilinear Relationship Networks: Related Work

 Deep networks learn abstract representations that disentangle and hide explanatory factors of variation behind data \cite{cite:TPAMI13DLSurvey,cite:NIPS12CNN}.
 Deep representations manifest invariant factors underlying different populations and are transferable across similar tasks \cite{cite:NIPS14CNN}.
-Thus deep networks are explored for domain adaptation \cite{cite:ICML11DADL,cite:ICML15DAN}, multimodal learning \cite{cite:ICML11MDL,cite:JMLR11MTLNLP} and multi-task learning \cite{cite:NIPS13DMTL,cite:CVPR14MSDL,cite:ECCV14DMTL,cite:ICCV15MTRNN,cite:ICLR17MTLTF}, where significant performance gains have been witnessed.
-Most multi-task deep learning methods \cite{cite:JMLR11MTLNLP,cite:CVPR14MSDL,cite:ECCV14DMTL,cite:ICCV15MTRNN} learn a shared representation in the feature layers and multiple independent classifiers in the classifier layer without inferring the task relationships.
+Thus deep networks have been successfully explored for domain adaptation \cite{cite:ICML11DADL,cite:ICML15DAN} and multi-task learning \cite{cite:NIPS13DMTL,cite:CVPR14MSDL,cite:ECCV14DMTL,cite:ICCV15MTRNN,cite:CVPR16CSN,cite:ICLR17MTLTF}, where significant performance gains have been witnessed.
+Most multi-task deep learning methods \cite{cite:CVPR14MSDL,cite:ECCV14DMTL,cite:ICCV15MTRNN} learn a shared representation in the feature layers and multiple independent classifiers in the classifier layer without inferring the task relationships.
 However, this may result in \emph{under-transfer} in the classifier layer as knowledge cannot be adaptively propagated across different classifiers, while the sharing of all feature layers may still be vulnerable to \emph{negative-transfer} in the feature layers, as the higher layers of deep networks are tailored to fit task-specific structures and may not be safely transferable \cite{cite:NIPS14CNN}.
-This paper presents a deep relationship network based on novel tensor normal priors to learn transferable features and task relationships that mitigate both under-transfer and negative-transfer.
-To our knowledge, multi-task deep learning by tensor factorization \cite{cite:ICLR17MTLTF} is the first work that tackles multi-task deep learning by tensor factorization, which learns shared feature subspace from multilayer parameter tensors; in contrast, our work learns task relationships from multiplayer parameter tensors.